syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Behavior-Settings.md

 ## Sorting Items

 AutoComplete widget allows you to sort the suggestions list items and set the sorting order.
-To enable sorting, set AllowSorting to ‘True’.
+To enable sorting, set AllowSorting to ‘true’.
 It is enabled by default.
 The SortOrder property takes enum values, either in ascending or descending order.

 ### Steps to define sorting order and distinct